Website & blogs © Louis Kraft 2013-2020

 I don’t write for companies anymore.
 I only write for me and the companies that contract my freelance writing.
 The select few publishing companies that I choose to write for will continue to pay me as long as I write cutting-edge prose that is hopefully close to truth, prose that moves and doesn’t put their readers to sleep, and of course don’t piss them off too much.
 As long as I can do this, my publishers (and they are top notch) will continue to print my words.

-They may cringe at my opinions, and at some of my blogs (when they read them), and even worse when I commit heresy and submit my attempts at art and question designed layout that is considerably less than sparkling (I’m being kind here).
-Although rough around the edges (and I’m being kind to myself here), my art (no matter how juvenile or simplistic, or worse) has brought in money dating back to 1976. … In 1996, and while still an employee of the first software company that I wrote for, Infonet (now British Telecom Infonet), I watched the documentation department disappear (similar to the dreadful play, and worse films, Ten Little Indians).
+They may cringe at my opinions, and at my blogs (when they read them), and even worse when I commit heresy and submit my art while questioning their designed layout that is considerably less than sparkling (I’m being kind here).
+Although rough around the edges (and I’m being kind to myself here), my art (no matter how juvenile or simplistic, or worse) has brought in money dating back to 1976. … In 1996, and while still an employee of the first software company that I wrote for, Infonet Services Corporation (now British Telecom Infonet), I watched the documentation department disappear (similar to the dreadful play, and worse films, Ten Little Indians).
 But as I wasn’t ready to become history I reinvented myself and created a web-based system that documented one of Infonet’s major tools for in-house consumption.
-At the same time I pitched a newsletter for Research & Development that would be distributed worldwide with me as editor-in-chief, art director and designer, staff writer (I already had design and newsletter experience in a hands-on and management capacity), photographer, and artist.
+As I already had design and newsletter experience in a hands-on and managerial capacity I pitched a glossy newsletter to Mike Watson, director of Information Services (Research & Development), and he bought it.
 This wasn’t ego-based, rather it was simply keeping me employed and earning the almighty buck.
 More important, I learned to go after what I wanted (or in this case what I needed).
 It bought me a couple of years, good years, until I decided to move over to the space industry.

 This leads to creating art for publication, which can lead to multiple printings in various formats (and extra cash).
 Of course there is a downside.
 Sometimes snide critics frown upon a writer using art that he created in his written works.
 I guess they support the system of using often used images (which is unfortunately the case) one more time as opposed to adding something new to a publication.
 I’m big on collages too, for collages count as one image in book or magazine form.
 More important, they can visually support the text and add value to the printed work.
 Another no-no?
 Probably, but I’ve moved beyond nitpicks that are based upon a long in-place vision on how nonfiction should be presented.